About The College

 Merrimack College is a selective, independent college in the Catholic, Augustinian tradition whose mission is to enlighten minds, engage hearts and empower lives.

-The College offers more than 90 academic programs in science and engineering, business, health sciences, education, social sciences and humanities that include self-designed majors, opportunities to major, minor and double major across disciplines, and accelerated master’s degrees.
+The College offers more than 100 academic programs in science, engineering, business, nursing, health sciences, education, social sciences and humanities that include self-designed majors, opportunities to major, minor and double major across disciplines, and accelerated master’s degrees.

-Its nearly 4,000 undergraduate and graduate students come from 32 states and 31 countries to form an engaged community of thinkers, learners and achievers integrated in an academic culture of excellence, diversity and stature.
+Its over 5,500 undergraduate and graduate students come from 47 states and 49 countries to form an engaged community of thinkers, learners and achievers integrated in an academic culture of excellence, diversity and stature.
 Students are encouraged to openly engage, debate, and exchange ideas, both with faculty and each other; and are given a myriad of opportunities to develop intellectually, spiritually, socially and ethically.

-The College has successfully transformed from an institution of promise to one of achievement by fulfilling the strategic goals outlined in its 10-year strategic plan, the Agenda for Distinction.
-During the first phase of the strategic plan, the Merrimack community has collectively altered the trajectory of the College by realizing specific strategic goals that include:
+The College successfully transformed from an institution of promise to one of achievement by fulfilling the strategic goals outlined in its 10-year strategic plan, the Agenda for Distinction.
+During the strategic plan, the Merrimack community collectively altered the trajectory of the College by realizing specific strategic goals that included:

-- Creating a modern academic enterprise, by investing in major academic facilities such Crowe Hall, the new home of the Girard School of Business, new physics and engineering maker spaces, a new Communication and Media hands-on teaching and learning facility, and others; creating a new School of Health Sciences to showcase our growing expertise in these fields; expanding our full-time faculty; creating accelerated master’s programs; and creating academic affinity groups such as the Honors Program, the City of God/Austin Scholars, Compass, and Promise.
+- Creating a modern academic enterprise, by investing in major academic facilities such Crowe Hall, the home of the Girard School of Business, physics and engineering maker spaces, a Communication and Media hands-on teaching and learning facility, and others; creating a School of Nursing and Health Sciences to showcase our growing expertise in these fields; expanding our full-time faculty; creating accelerated master’s programs; and creating academic affinity groups such as the Honors Program, the City of God/Austin Scholars, Compass, and Promise.

-- Enhancing the student experience with a new Merrimack Stadium, the North Campus residence halls and Honors lounge, expanded corporate partnerships, the O’Brien Center for Career Development, enhanced co-op and internship programs, new dining facilities across campus, such as the Sanctuary and Zime, and new undergraduate and graduate lounge spaces.
+- Enhancing the student experience with a Merrimack Stadium, the North Campus residence halls and Honors lounge, expanded corporate partnerships, the O’Brien Center for Career Development, enhanced co-op and internship programs, new dining facilities across campus, and new undergraduate and graduate lounge spaces.

 - Developing a Contemporary Catholic Mission through renewed traditions such as Mack Gives Back, the Stevens Service Learning Center and Hands to Help, with students contributing more than 30,000 hours of community service each year.